Data Storytelling: How to Tell a Great Story with Data?

 When our data consists of numeric or any other variety of formats, we need to know which ones are important and give us better insights from our dataset.

-The preferred visual for this kind of data can vary; here I will show you how to use facet grids for the data.
-I will be using the Titanic Passenger Data.
+The preferred visual for this kind of data can vary; here, I will show you how to use facet grids for the data using the Titanic Passenger Data.

-As this plot shows us, females and first-class passengers tend to have a higher survival chance than men who are a part of the crew or lower boarding classes.
+As this plot shows, females and first-class passengers have a higher survival chance than men in the crew or lower boarding classes.

-Another way to visualize this kind of data is by trying a multivariate plot.
-The dataset in use for this plot is the Car Performance and Specifications dataset.
+Another way to visualize this kind of data is to try a multivariate plot.
+This plot uses the Car Performance and Specifications dataset.

-Here we can see how Cars that have a heavier built are slower than the ones with lighter bodies.
-Makes sense, right?
+Here, we can see how cars with heavier builds are slower than those with lighter bodies.
+That makes sense, right?

 Numeric Data

-When we encounter this kind of data, we’re usually looking for trends or lines that depict numbers.
+When we encounter this kind of data, we usually look for trends or lines that depict numbers.
 The visual that would suit numeric data best would be a line or a step graph.

-Here, we can very clearly see the rise of prices at a local attraction for adults and children.
-See how easy it is to see the growth at each year interval?
+Here, we can see the price rise at a local attraction for adults and children.
+How easy is it to see the growth at each year interval?

 Stocks

-One of the datasets that we also encounter are related to stocks.
-Stock market data is primarily a time series data of numeric values, but as a trader or an investor, I would like to understand each date and drop carefully.
+One of the datasets that we also encounter is related to stocks.
+Stock market data is primarily time series data of numeric values, but as a trader or an investor, I would like to understand each date and drop carefully.

-The most visually captivating charts in this regard is the Candlestick chart.
+The most visually captivating chart in this regard is the Candlestick chart.

 Here, we take the example of Tesla’s stocks.
-The candlestick charts can be used to maneuver across each date and see the lows and highs of stocks individually.
-This could help us take better investment decisions based on current or past market trends.
+Candlestick charts can be used to maneuver across each date and see the individual stock lows and highs.
+This could help us make better investment decisions based on current or past market trends.

-As the graph shows us, February 2016 was a drop for Tesla’s stocks.
-We could now use this information to understand other market conditions and economic situations to make decisions about their stock.
+As the graph shows, Tesla’s stocks dropped in February 2016.
+We could now use this information to understand other market conditions and economic situations and make decisions about Tesla’s stock.

 Geographic Data

-When we have data pertaining to specific locations and areas, we use maps to add clarity and meaning to our analysis.
+When we have data about specific locations and areas, we use maps to add clarity and meaning to our analysis.

 In this example, we can see how countries fared at and after the 2002 World Cup.
-Germany has scored the maximum number of goals, being one of the most dominant teams in world football ever since.
+Germany scored the maximum number of goals and has been one of the most dominant teams in world football ever since.

 Data Storytelling During Predictive Modeling?

-Let us understand the basic steps involved in creating models out of our data and go through telling stories within them.
+Let’s understand the basic steps involved in creating models from our data and then tell stories within them.

 Data Exploration

 The first step of model building is understanding your data.
-I’ll give you instances and show you how you can explore your data without computing complex statistics.
+I’ll show you instances and how to explore your data without computing complex statistics.

 Let’s consider a dataset on Wine Quality.
 This is the structure of the dataset is as follows

-Here, we can see the associated summary statistics of the dataset in use.
+Here, we can see the associated summary statistics of the dataset.

 So, if we need to see whether there is any correlation between alcohol volumes and wine qualities, how do we do it?

-We could either compute Pearson’s ‘r’.
-It would help us in building a model, but would not help us in analyzing much.
+We could either compute Pearson’s ‘r.’
+It would help us build a model but would not help us analyze much.

 This shows a very strong correlation between Alcohol content and wine quality.
 But does it tell you anything else?